2015 PUBLIC AUCTION OF TAX-DEFAULTED PROPERTY

 1450 Court Street, Room 227

 If you prefer to have an agent file your claim for you or if you should decide to sell your claim (often referred to as "assignment") so that the purchaser of the claim may receive the funds, please complete an Assignment which must be filed not later than one year from the date the tax deed is recorded otherwise the claim cannot be considered.

-Read the claim instructions completely before submitting any claims.
+Read the claim instructions (County of Shasta Policy Regarding the Submission of Claims for Excess Proceeds) completely before submitting any claims.
 In order to receive consideration by the county, claims must be received BEFORE THE EXPIRATION OF ONE YEAR following the date of the recording of the deed to the purchaser.
 There are no exceptions to the one-year period to file a claim.
 Following review by County Counsel, the claim will either be approved or denied.
-Once a determination has been made notice will be sent to each claimant advising the amount of excess proceeds awarded to each claimant.
-The Tax Collector will notify you of the action taken.
-Should the claim be approved, the Auditor-Controller will, after 90 days, issue a county check in payment.
+Once a determination has been made notice will be sent to each claimant advising the amount of excess proceeds awarded to each claimant or if the claimant was denied.
+Claimants have 90 days to dispute the determination.
+Pursuant to California Revenue and Taxation Code section 4675(g), any action or proceeding for judicial review of the decision of the Treasurer-Tax Collector must be commenced in the Superior Court of California, Shasta County, within 90 days afer the date of the determination letter.
+Should the claim be approved and there are no actions or preceedings, the Auditor-Controller will, after 90 days, issue a county check to the approved claimant.